giantswarm/apptest-framework/README.md

 ## Config.yaml

-This framework relies on a `./tests/e2e/config.yaml` file to be present in the repo.
+This framework relies on a `./tests/e2e/config.yaml` file to be present in the repo, or a `config.yaml` within the specific test suite directory.
 This config contains the following properties that can be set based on what is needed by the App.

 | property | type | description |
 | --- | --- | --- |